 KAUST is currently implementing Palo Alto Networks IoT Security as part of the university’s ‘Smart Home’ project.
 The aim is to take control of the vast array of IoT devices across the city—devices that often ship with vulnerabilities and are susceptible to attacks.

 ‘Palo Alto Networks IoT Security will give KAUST complete visibility and management of thousands of IoT devices.
 The built-in threat prevention, malware analysis, and DNS prevention will stop all threats headed for these IoT devices.
 And of course, it is connected seamlessly with the rest of the Palo Alto Networks ecosystem, preventing a new management burden.’

 Cortex® XDR™ is the world’s first extended detection and response platform that gathers and integrates all security data to stop sophisticated attacks.
 It unifies prevention, detection, investigation, and response in one platform for unrivaled security and operational efficiency.
-With the highest combined detection and protection scores in the MITRE ATT&CK® Round 3 evaluation, Cortex XDR lets you rest easy, knowing your data is safe.
+As the ONLY vendor with 100% Prevention and 100% Analytic Coverage in the MITRE Engenuity ATT&CK® Round 5 evaluations, Cortex XDR lets you rest easy, knowing your data is safe.

 Palo Alto Networks ML-Powered Next-Generation Firewalls embed machine learning directly in the core of the firewall to provide real-time IoT device identification and inline, signatureless attack prevention.
 Dive into the e-book on ML-Powered NGFWs.
 Cloud-Delivered Security Services (CDSS) reduce manual tasks and enhance security posture with a self-updating security platform that augments global threat intelligence to automatically counter attacks in near-real time.
 Read the Forrester Consulting Total Economic Impact™ Study on CDSS.